jiachenlei/ImageCaptioning/README.md

 # Image-Captioning-PyTorch
 This repo contains codes to preprocess, train and evaluate sequence models on Flickr8k Image dataset in pytorch.
-This repo was a part of a Deep Learning Project for the Machine Learning Sessional course of Department of CSE, BUET for the session January-2020.

-**Models Experimented with**:
-- Pretrained CNN encoder & LSTM based Decoder
-    - VGG-16, Inception-v3, Resnet-50, Resnet-101, Resnext-101, Densenet-201
-- Pretrained Resnet-101 & LSTM with Attention Mechanism

-Open [`Pretrained Attention Model's Notebook`](demo_attention_flickr8k.ipynb) or [`Pretrained MonoLSTM Model's Notebook`](demo_monolstm_flickr8k.ipynb) in colab and execute from top to bottom.
+This repo is a fork of  "https://github.com/Subangkar/Image-Captioning-Attention-PyTorch".

+Pretrained Resnet50 Resnext50 Res2net50 Inception-v3 and Res2next & LSTM with attention were added.
+And part of the code arcitecture was modified

 **Pre-requisites**:
  - Datasets: